abelzhang115/abelzhang115/README.md

 * Under the hood: the RAM state is written to a file in the root EBS volume which must be encrypted
 * Root volume: must be EBS, encrypted, not instance store, and large
 * An instance cannot be hiberated more than 60 days.

+When you hibernate an instance, AWS signals the operating system to perform hibernation (suspend-to-disk).
+Hibernation saves the contents from the instance memory (RAM) to your Amazon EBS root volume.
+AWS then persists the instance's Amazon EBS root volume and any attached Amazon EBS data volumes.
+When you start your instance: The Amazon EBS root volume is restored to its previous state The RAM contents are reloaded The processes that were previously running on the instance are resumed Previously attached data volumes are reattached and the instance retains its instance ID

 ### AMI Overview
 * built for specific region   (can be copied across regions)